-The information might seem a bit overwhelming now, but I guarantee that you’ll quickly get accustomed to everything with enough practice.
-And to build that confidence and skill, you can always check your Korean grammar to help you master the Korean syllable structure more easily.
+To build confidence and skill, you can always check your Korean grammar to help you master the Korean syllable structure more easily.

 Have fun constructing those little language building blocks.
 Soon enough, you’ll be able to form full-on Korean sentences and phrases, and really get talking!

 If you enjoyed this post, you're already halfway to having the time of your life learning Korean with FluentU!